HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Route 66 was a major escape route for Oklahoma, Kansas and Texas people escaping the Dust Bowl by heading to California.

 Modern day Route 66 in Oklahoma is thought by many to be the section of Route 66 that best represents what the highway was like during its heyday.
-In Oklahoma you will find roadside attractions still standing from Arcadia Barn on Route 66 in Oklahomathat bygone era, like the Milk Bottle Building, the Warehouse Market, the Meramec Caverns Barn, Totem Pole Park, the Blue Whale, the Round Barn, the Rock Cafe and the Coleman Theatre Beautiful, in Miami by Grand Lake O' the Cherokee.
+In Oklahoma you will find roadside attractions still standing from that bygone era, like the Milk Bottle Building, the Warehouse Market, the Meramec Caverns Barn, Totem Pole Park, the Blue Whale, the Round Barn, the Rock Cafe and the Coleman Theatre Beautiful, in Miami by Grand Lake O' the Cherokee.

-On Route 66, in Oklahoma, you will find old-style bridges of various designs, such as camelback Warren pony-truss, a bridge with its roadbed make of brick, a Pratt bedstead and modified through-truss bridges.
+On Route 66, in Oklahoma, you will find old-style bridges of various designs, such as camelback Warren pony-truss, a bridge with its roadbed made of brick, a Pratt bedstead and modified through-truss bridges.

 There are 2 Route 66 Museums along the route in Oklahoma and several other museums.